ellefeg/assembly2orf/README.md

 **Input 5: Email**

-A single email will be sent to this address when assembly2orf is complete
+A single email will be sent to this address when `assembly2orf` is complete

 ## Testing

-**assembly2orf** is run the following way.
+`assembly2orf` is run the following way.

 ```
 trigger-assembly2orf.sh sample_input {path/to/output/dir} reference.dmnd reference.fa {email address}
 ```

 This package includes test files (`assembly2orf/addons/example`).
-If you are running this on Asellus with **assembly2orf** saved in `/home/laura/scripts/assembly2orf`, you shouldn't need to make any changes.
+If you are running this on Asellus, and `assembly2orf` is saved in `/home/laura/scripts/assembly2orf`, you shouldn't need to make any changes.
 Otherwise, you'll need to edit column 2 of `sample_input` to link to the correct nucleotide files.

 If you are on Asellus in the directory `/home/laura/scripts/assembly2orf/addons/example`, simply run: